sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ## Second order

 While first-order automatic differentiation AD focuses on computing the gradient or Jacobian, second-order AD extends this by involving the **Hessian**.

-### Hessians

 The **Hessian** contains second-order partial derivatives of a scalar function, essentially capturing the curvature of the function at a point.
 This is particularly relevant in **optimization**, where the Hessian provides crucial information about the nature of the function's local behavior.